Checklist for Staying Safe From COVID-19 at Summer Camp

 - Get your child vaccinated.
 The best thing you can do to protect your child from COVID-19 and help ensure they have a memorable experience this summer is to make sure your child is up to date with their COVID-19 vaccines in time for camp.

-COVID-19 vaccines are currently available for everyone ages 5 and older.
+COVID-19 vaccines are currently available for everyone ages 6 months and older.
 You can find them near you at vaccines.gov.
-If your child is first getting vaccinated, make sure they get their 2nd dose at least 2 weeks before the start of their camp session.
+If your child is first getting vaccinated, make sure they finish getting all their recommended initial doses at least 2 weeks before the start of their camp session.

 - Pack plenty of masks.
 [Be sure to check your COVID-19 community level and update your camp’s masking protocols accordingly.]
 You’ll want to send your child with the most protective, best-fitting mask your child will wear.